Chart Color Schemes

 Samford Valley's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions were mental health issues and asthma, affecting 6.6 and 6.3% of residents respectively.
-Notably, 74.7% of residents declared themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
-The area has 21.8% of residents aged 65 and over (735 people), higher than the 15.2% in Greater Brisbane.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+The area has 21.1% of residents aged 65 and over (715 people), which is higher than the 15.1% in Greater Brisbane.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health